 Then, run the card in all 4 directions around the pin, and you’ll end up straightening the pin.

-Try reinserting the CPU after this, but don’t force it in—rather, gently try to insert it and back off if it doesn’t mount properly.
+Try reinserting the CPU after this, but don’t force it in.
+Rather, gently try to insert it and back off if it doesn’t mount properly.

-Remember to not force the card when straightening pins, as it can damage the other pins.
+Remember not to force the card when straightening pins, as it can damage the other pins.

 Mechanical pencil method

-A plain mechanical pencil with either a 0.5mm or 0.7mm (0.02in or 0.03in) opening should be fine.
+A plain mechanical pencil with a 0.5mm or 0.7mm (0.02in or 0.03in) opening should be fine.
 You need to remove the pencil lead beforehand and clear the opening of any obstructions.

 How to fix bent pins using a mechanical pencil: